 - 2 tablespoons butter melted and slightly cooled

 - 2 tablespoons bourbon whiskey

-Lightly beat eggs with a fork in a medium sized mixing bowl.
-Using a spoon, mix in corn syrup, sugar, butter, vanilla, and bourbon.
+- Lightly whisk eggs in a medium sized mixing bowl.
+Using a spoon, mix in corn syrup, sugar, butter, vanilla, and bourbon and mix until well combined.
 Stir in pecans.
-Pour filling into prepared pie crust.
+Remove pie dish from the freezer and pour filling into the prepared pie crust.